FND/tiddlywiki-svn-mirror/association/serversides/cctiddly/README.txt

 2 .. simon
 3 .. admin

-each has a password of simon.
+each has a password of password.
 If you wish to change the passwords you will need to create a sha1 hash of the new password (sha1(password) and add the hash into the user table in the database.

 The admin user is the owner of the root workspace.